an essay in Natural Philosophy

 The idea I’m exploring suggests a universe of many ‘things’, each with its own idea of itself, each surrounded by its own particular universe.
 But everything that we can see or suppose is linked to something else, either in what we consider as the physical world, or by our conjecture.
 But each link itself has its own formal properties … as one thing acts on another, the action itself, as I’ve suggested, becomes a form in its own right.
 The rising elephant coheres all its parts in pursuit of its idea to get up.
 And that decision itself is contained within the form of its own life, of its part within the herd, of the herd’s response to the changing seasons of the planet, of the planet’s orbit around the sun, of the sun’s slow revolution within our galaxy and so on.
 So from the smallest particle to the whole of our great lumbering universe, everything is connected.
 Even the most fleeting thought is connected through the neuronic activity of the brain to our physical universe, though that fleeting thought might have a massive formal impact, such as Copernicus’ insight, or Edwin Hubble’s discovery of galaxies beyond our own.

 Just as the table has various formal versions of itself, the materials that comprise it, the design, the craftmanship, so there are many aspects to each thing.
-My own self belongs to many different hierarchies: the family that begot me, the county I grew up in, my country, my football club, my species, my genus; my town, my trade or profession; even the religion I was brought up in and which I intellectually reject with contempt maintains a residual sway.
-To all these things, and many others, some of which I am hardly aware, I admit some level of allegiance.
+My own self belongs to many different hierarchies: the family that begot me, the county I grew up in, my country, my football club, my species, my genus; my town, my trade or profession; even the religion I was brought up in and which I intellectually reject maintains a residual sway.
+To all these things, and many others, some of which I am hardly aware, I must admit some level of allegiance.
 I am suspended within a web of larger forms, none of which I can fully understand, but to which I feel unconscious allegiance.
 When driving, I become Man plus Car, my senses extended to the requirements of the machine, and the machine’s relationship with the road.
 As drivers, we tend to not show the same level of courtesy to others as we do as pedestrians because our action is being considered by the vehicle as well as our selves.
 We resent having to slow down for someone crossing the road, not because we necessarily calculate the waste of fuel, but because we are conscious of the momentum of the ton of steel that contains us.
 The craftsman is absorbed by the task in hand, the sportsman by the game, the politician by his party.
 The activity or external agency to which we contribute must be considered, by the flow of causation, as a future form, which in turn, for its own formal identity, affects and stimulates our action.

 So I argue that I am not just obliged to the past, but to things that have not happened yet.